3dlg-hcvc/OPDMulti/README.md

 * Dataset:
     * --data-path `OPDMulti/MotionDataset_h5`
     * --model_attr_path: ` OPDMulti/obj_info.json `
-* Using pretrained model on OPDReal dataset (we use the pretrained model on OPDReal dataset to train the model on OPDMulti dataset in our paper): add the following command in the training command:
+* Using pretrained model on OPDReal dataset (we use the pretrained model on OPDReal dataset to finetune the model on OPDMulti dataset in our paper): add the following command in the training command:

     `--opts MODEL.WEIGHTS <PPRETRAINED_MODEL>`
 ## Evaluation